bathrobe-enthusiast/notes/content/posts/rest.md

 - They suggest how the client should integrate the response into its workflow;  describe the relationships between resources.

 **Hypermedia is the engine of application state**
 i.e. we all navigate the Web by filling out links.
 Application state: which web page the client is on; hypermedia: the method a server uses to explain to a client what it can do next.
-State transitions on both client and server are effectede by hypermedia links.
+State transitions on both client and server are effected by hypermedia links.

 ---
 **References**
 Fielding, Roy Thomas. *Architectural Styles and the Design of Network-based Software Architecture*.
 Doctoral dissertation, University of California, Irvine, 2000.